 I did online tests, read books, meditated, accessed my childhood reserves, did quiz after quiz and looked into other muses for examples.
 I turned to the greats for guidance, Tony Robbins, Tim Ferriss, Ken Robinson, Dr. Brad Swift, Jackie Holder, Steve Pavlina, David J. Schwartz, John Williams, Marianne Cantwell etc.

-I poked and prodded my psyche for a clue.
-The answer is there.
-It’s in all of us.
+My psyche was poked and prodded in my desperation to find a clue.
+The answer is there and it’s in all of us.
 It’s not something that suddenly appears out of the blue, brand shiny new.
 It’s something that has always been there and you’ve probably always known, but you just need a little reminder or guidance to find.

 I won’t lie, it took a long ass time for me.
 For months I did nothing else.
 As daunting a task as it was, I knew that if I could just find that one thing, my life would all fall into place.
 I had days of deep depression believing that maybe I just didn’t have enough passion for anything.